RoboSense-LiDAR/rs_driver/doc/howto/how_to_offline_decode_pcap.md

 - y ------ The y coordinate of point.
 - z ------ The z coordinate of point.
 - intensity ------ The intensity of point.
-- timestamp ------ The timestamp of point (If use_lidar_clock is set to true, this timestamp will be lidar time, otherwise will be system time).
+- timestamp ------ The timestamp of point, **variable type should be double**.
+If use_lidar_clock is set to true, this timestamp will be lidar time, otherwise will be system time.
 - ring ------ The ring ID of the point, which represents the row number. e.g. For RS80, the range of ring ID is 0~79 (from bottom to top).